DavidGolodetsky/GeekScore/README.md

 Vuex store is the heart of the app.
 All api calls are going through vuex.
 It's also divided by main 4 entities.
 All manipulations with the store must go through `actions`, which will call respective `mutations` (More info: https://vuex.vuejs.org/guide/actions.html).

 #### Docker
 The App is dockerized.
-When running the app with Docker, the port can be specified for each service (database, backend, frontend) in the /docker/.env file.
+When running the app with Docker, the port can be specified for each service (database, backend, frontend) in the `/docker/.env` file.
 Also there is a possibility to set the database name, database user and database password.
-Before running the docker-compose command a configuration must be done in the .env file of /client/.env .
-The VUE_APP_BACKEND_HOST variable must be set to the service name of the backend defined in /docker/docker-compose.yml file, which is geek-backend.
+Before running the docker-compose command a configuration must be done in the `.env` file of `/client/.env`.
+The `VUE_APP_BACKEND_HOST` variable must be set to the service name of the backend defined in `/docker/docker-compose.yml` file, which is geek-backend.
 This must be done before building the Image.
 After that it can be changed backwards to localhost.

 ##### Running the App with docker-compose
-In order to run the app with docker-compose the working dir of the cmd must be /docker (where the docker-compose file is located)
+In order to run the app with docker-compose the working dir of the cmd must be `/docker` (where the docker-compose file is located)
 ###### Start and rebuild Images
-In order to rebuild the Images before starting the app following command must be typed -> docker-compose up --build
+In order to rebuild the Images before starting the app following command must be typed `docker-compose up --build`
 ###### Start without rebuild Images
-In order to start the docker-compose file just type in following command -> docker-compose up
+In order to start the docker-compose file just type in following command `docker-compose up`
 ##### Basic commands for docker-compose
-- docker-compose stop -> Stops the whole app containers
+- `docker-compose stop` -> Stops the whole app containers
-- docker-compose down -> Stops and removes the whole app containers
+- `docker-compose down` -> Stops and removes the whole app containers
-- docker-compose logs -> Gets the logs of all containers included in the docker-compose file
+- `docker-compose logs` -> Gets the logs of all containers included in the docker-compose file